 Basic Equity Revenue.
-The equity revenue formula consists of four parts: basic equity revenue; a metro area adjustment; low referendum equity revenue; and a supplemental formula.
-The state is divided into a seven-county metro region and a greater Minnesota region, and equity revenue is calculated separately for districts within each region.
+The equity revenue formula consists of four parts: basic equity revenue; a metro and nonmetro area adjustment; low referendum equity revenue; and a supplemental formula.
+The state is divided into a seven-county metro region and a greater Minnesota (nonmetro) region, and equity revenue is calculated separately for districts within each region.
 The school districts located in cities of the first class (Minneapolis, St. Paul, and Duluth) are excluded from receiving basic equity revenue.
-A school district's equity revenue is based on the difference between its sum of basic formula allowance, local optional revenue, and referendum revenue per pupil unit and the amounts for the district at the 95th percentile.
+A school district's equity revenue is based on the difference between its sum of basic formula allowance, local optional revenue, and referendum revenue per pupil unit and the amounts for the district at the 95th percentile in its equity region.

 The first step in calculating equity revenue is to determine the 5th and 95th percentiles of the portion of general education revenue equal to the sum of the basic formula allowance, local optional revenue, and referendum revenue for the metro and nonmetro regions.
-For fiscal year 2016 these percentiles are estimated as follows:
+For fiscal year 2017 these percentiles are estimated as follows:

-Table 13: Equity Revenue Percentiles Fiscal Year 2016
+Table 13: Equity Revenue Percentiles Fiscal Year 2017

-5th 95th
+5 th 95th

-Rural \$6,248 \$7,800
+Rural \$6,356 \$7,962

-Metro \$6,248 \$7,687
+Metro \$6,367 \$7,806